Pancake: Japan

-Ryukyu Islands

-In Ryukyu Islands, pancakes include Hirajacii (ヒラヤチー).Hirajacii is a thin, very simple Okinawan pancake-like dish similar to buchimgae.
+In Okinawa Prefecture, pancakes include Hirajacii (ヒラヤチー).
+Hirajacii is a thin, very simple Okinawan pancake-like dish similar to buchimgae.
+The ingredients consist of eggs, flour, salt, black pepper and green onions, fried with a little oil in a pan.
 It is basically "a savory Okinawan crepe with leeks", and is sometimes called "Okinawan style okonomiyaki".
 The name means "fry flat" in the Okinawan language.

-People cook it at home, so there are few Specialty shop in Okinawa, with none of them serving Hirajacii.
-The ingredients consist of eggs, flour, salt, black pepper and green onions, fried with a little oil in a pan.
+People usually cook the dish at home, so there are few specialty shops in Okinawa serving Hirajacii.

 Korea

-In Korea, pancakes include savoury buchimgae (Korean pancakes) and jeon (egged and battered pan-fries, sometime pancakes), bindae-tteok (pan-friend mung bean cakes), as well as sweet hotteok (filled sweet pancake).
-These may be served during all times of the day as side dishes or just snacks.
+In Korea, pancakes include savoury buchimgae (Korean pancakes) and jeon (egged and battered pan-fries, sometime pancakes), bindae-tteok (pan-fried mung bean cakes), as well as sweet hotteok (filled sweet pancakes).
+These may be served at all times of the day as side dishes or just snacks.
 Variants of the dish use the batter of the pancake to make deep fried vegetables, meat, or fish.

 South Asia

 India

 India has many styles of pancake.
 Variations range from their taste to the main ingredient used.
 All are made without the use of added raising agents.
-Pancakes prepared using a north Indian cooking style are known as cheela.
+In north India, pancakes are called cheela.
 Sweet cheela are made using sugar or jaggery with a wheat flour-based batter.
-North Indian salty pancakes are made using batter prepared from gram flour or green gram paste (moong daal) and are sometimes garnished with paneer, a cottage-style cheese.
+Savory north Indian pancakes are made using batter prepared from gram flour or green gram paste (moong daal) and are sometimes garnished with paneer, a type of cottage cheese.

-Dosa, appam, neer dosa and uttapam are pancakes made in a south Indian cooking style.
+Dosa, appam, neer dosa and uttapam are pancakes from southern India.
 They are prepared by fermenting rice batter and split-skinned urad bean (black lentil) blended with water.
-Meetha pooda – sweet pancakes often eaten with pickles and chutney – are a common breakfast food item in the Punjab.
-Most of the pitha in Assam are types of pancakes served on occasions such as Bihu festivals.
+Meetha pooda – sweet pancakes often eaten with pickles and chutney – are a common breakfast food item in Punjab.
+Most of the pitha in Assam are types of pancakes served on occasions such as Bihu.
 The Bengali semi-sweet pancake pati-shapta is stuffed with grated coconut or thickened milk.

 In Western India, the multi-grain thalipeeth is popular.
 In Goa, a traditional crêpe-like pancake known as alebele or alle belle is eaten at tea-time.
 It is usually filled with jaggery and coconut.
 In Eastern India, malpuas are sometimes prepared in the form of pancakes.
-In some regions of Middle India, thin green Cheelas are made with ginger or garlic leaves' paste, and rice flour batter.
-Other ingredients included are salt, cummin seeds, green chili, oil, curry leaves and coriander leaves.
+In some regions of central India, thin green Cheelas are made with ginger or garlic paste, and rice flour batter.
+Other ingredients added are salt, cumin seeds, green chili, oil, curry leaves and coriander leaves.